wazuh/wazuh-documentation/source/installation-guide/index.rst

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-You can install and configure the Wazuh server and Elastic Stack, following a distributed deployment process.
+You can install and configure Wazuh server, Elasticsearch and Kibana following a distributed deployment process.
 In this type of deployment, the components are installed on separate hosts.
 Kibana can be installed either on the same server of an Elasticsearch node or on a separate one.

+Each component is installed on a separate host as a single-node or multi-node cluster.
+This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.

 The Wazuh server and Elasticsearch can each be installed as a single-node or multi-node cluster depending on the environment needs.
 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.